gitblanc/debian-auto-ricer/README.md

 > [!Important]
 > It is thought to be used with `GNOME`, so please, install it before :D
+> You'll need to have sudo permissions in your user (add it to the `/etc/sudoers` file)

 ## Instructions to execute